Opendigitalradio/ODR-DabMod/README.md

 The lib/ directory contains source code of libraries needed to build ODR-DabMod.

-The dpd/ directory contains the digital predistortion project.
-It's goal is to reduce distortion that is caused by the non-linearity of the PA.
+The python/ directory contains a web-based graphical control interface and the digital predistortion project.

 INSTALL
 =======